Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

 Autoregressive Transformer-based models, such as ProGen \cite{madani2023large} and ProGen2 \cite{nijkamp2023progen2}, have advanced domain specialization in the design of generative protein sequences.
-Scaled up to 6.4B parameters and trained on more than 1B protein sequences spanning genomic, metagenomic, and immune repertoires, these models demonstrated SOTA performance in modeling evolutionary sequence distributions, generating novel viable sequences, and predicting protein fitness without additional fine-tuning.
-Similarly, BioGPT, pretrained on large-scale biomedical literature, reported F1 scores of 44.98\% on BioCreative V Chemical–Disease Relation dataset (BC5CDR) \cite{wei2016assessing}, 38.42\% on Knowledge Discovery Drug–Target Interaction dataset (KD-DTI) \cite{hou2022discovering}, and 40.76\% on Drug–Drug Interaction (DDI) \cite{herrero2013ddi} relation extraction, along with 78.2\% accuracy on PubMedQA\cite{jin2019pubmedqa}, thereby surpassing earlier biomedical NLP models in most tasks \cite{luo2022biogpt}.
-BioMedLM, comprising 2.7B parameters and trained solely on PubMed abstracts and full texts, achieved 57.3\% accuracy on MedMCQA and 69.0\% on the Medical Genetics section of the Massive Multitask Language Understanding (MMLU) benchmark, thereby matching or surpassing the performance of substantially larger general-purpose LLMs under fine-tuned conditions \cite{bolton2024biomedlm}.
+Scaled up to 6.4B parameters and trained on more than 1 \x{billion} protein sequences spanning genomic, metagenomic, and immune repertoires, these models demonstrated SOTA performance in modeling evolutionary sequence distributions, generating novel viable sequences, and predicting protein fitness without task-specific fine-tuning.
+Similarly, BioGPT \cite{luo2022biogpt}, pretrained on large-scale biomedical literature, reported F1 scores of 44.98\% on BioCreative V Chemical–Disease Relation dataset (BC5CDR) \cite{wei2016assessing}, 38.42\% on Knowledge Discovery Drug–Target Interaction dataset (KD-DTI) \cite{hou2022discovering}, and 40.76\% on Drug–Drug Interaction (DDI) \cite{herrero2013ddi} relation extraction, along with 78.2\% accuracy on PubMedQA\cite{jin2019pubmedqa}, thereby surpassing earlier biomedical Natural Language Processing (NLP) models in most tasks \cite{luo2022biogpt}.
+BioMedLM, comprising 2.7B parameters and trained solely on PubMed abstracts and full texts, achieved 57.3\% accuracy on MedMCQA and 69.0\% on the Medical Genetics section of the Massive Multitask Language Understanding (MMLU) benchmark, thereby \x{matching or surpassing substantially larger general-purpose LLMs, even when those models were fine-tuned} \cite{bolton2024biomedlm}.
 In immunotherapy biomarker prediction, a Random Forest ensemble integrating histological and clinical features attained an accuracy of 82\% and an AUC of 0.91 on the validation set, demonstrating strong discriminative ability in classifying tumor mutation burden levels in triple-negative breast cancer \cite{bendani2025decision}.